 It is recommended that you should be very specific about the purpose while buying a purifier.
 Some of the air purifiers are designed for specific needs like Allergies, Asthma, Smoke, Pets, & Chemical Sensitivities.
 Purifiers with HEPA (High-Efficiency Particulate Air) filters are perfect to eliminate microscopic pollutants like pollen, dust, mould, bacteria, and pet dander.
 When used with activated carbon filters, they help in removing harmful chemicals and gases from the air.
-Electrostatic precipitators and ionizers release charged particles into the air so that pollutants can cling to them and can be pulled to the purifier.
-However, these electronic types of filters can create ozone can damage the lungs and can cause chest pain, coughing, shortness of breath, and throat irritation.
-So, consider only those that have been tested and proven to not produce ozone.
+Electrostatic precipitators and ionizers release negatively charged particles into the air, which clings to the positively charged pollutants.
+This heavy particle gets trapped in the filters of the purifier or gets precipitated.

-Purifiers are available in different sizes as per their coverage area.
-Picking up the right size is important to make the best use of purifiers.
-If you pick up a small one, it won’t filter the air adequately.
+Air purifiers are available for different coverage areas.
+Picking up the right one is essential to make the best use of air purifiers.
+If you choose one with a small coverage area and use it in the larger coverage area, it won’t filter the air adequately.
 Selecting too large consumes too much electricity.

 Air Purifier Size Guide

-Small – These are designed for personal space or rooms up to 299 square feet.
+- Small – These are designed for coverage area up to 299 square feet.

-Medium – Perfect for rooms between 300 and 699 square feet.
+- Medium – Perfect for coverage area between 300 – 600 square feet.

-ACH signifies a number of times the purifier can clean the total volume of air in a room within an hour.
-In case of allergies or asthma, you should consider the air change per hour (ACH) rate of an air purifier.
-Purifiers that facilitate air cleaning at least four times per hour are best for allergy- and asthma sufferers.
-However, devices with a rate of more than 4 ACH are effective in removing microscopic allergens which can be harmful to health.
+ACH signifies the number of times the purifier can circulate the total volume of air in a room within an hour.
+In case of allergies or asthma, you should consider an air purifier with a high rate of ACH.
+Purifiers that facilitate air cleaning at least four times per hour are best for those who have allergies or asthma.
+However, devices with a rate of more than 4 ACH are effective in removing microscopic allergens.

 It is a measure of the air purifier’s efficiency.
-We can say how much clean air it can deliver in a room of a specific size.
-Choose a device with a higher CADR because it purifies the air at a faster rate.
+Choose a device with a higher CADR because it purifies the air of a specific room size at a much faster rate.

-If you require to run your air purifier throughout the day and overnight, noise could be a potential problem.
-Consider buying a purifier that has a noise rating of less than 50dB.
+If you require to run your air purifier throughout the day or overnight, noise could be a problem.
+Consider before buying an air purifier with a noise rating of less than 50dB.
 It will not disturb your sleep.